Should UX designers know how to code? Should designers code?

 Coding designers and designing developers don’t (usually) know nearly enough about the alien field to work efficiently.
 The result is unsatisfactory and as Jared Zimmerman, said on Quora: “(they) end up only coding what they can design or designing within their limited coding abilities.”.
 That’s definitely not something that anybody dreams of.
 We want perfect design and perfect code for our products, right?

 All right… hold on.
-So should we completely separate both fields and let designers only understand design and programmers only understand code?
+So should we completely separate both fields and let designers only understand design and programmers only understand the code?

 Danilo Campos summed that up beautifully: “A designer can be more successful by understanding the technological constraints behind whatever medium he or she designs for.
-An understanding of how certain approaches are “cheap” either in terms of development time or in terms of computational practicality can ensure that a design makes it out of a mockup and into some shipping software.
+An understanding of how certain approaches are “cheap” either in terms of development time or in terms of computational practicality can ensure that design makes it out of a mockup and into some shipping software.

 It’s great for a developer and designer to share skills because then they can use the same vocabulary.
 Anything that improves communication is, clearly, going to be a good idea.